Willem van Haecht the Elder: Early years

 Willem van Haecht was active as a cloth merchant.
 As early as 1552, van Haecht was affiliated with the chamber of rhetoric De Violieren, which was the most prominent chamber of rhetoric in Antwerp.
 It was linked to the local artists' Guild of Saint Luke and included among its members leading Antwerp sculptor and architect Cornelis Floris de Vriendt and painter Maerten de Vos.
-Van Haecht became a factor (poet in title) of De Violieren in 1558, probably succeeding Jan van den Berghe who was ill.
+Van Haecht became a factor (poet in title) of De Violieren in 1558, probably succeeding Jan van den Berghe, who was ill.

 Literary career

-In May 1558, van Haecht wrote a morality play called Het spel van Scipio (The Game of Scipio), which was performed by his companions before the magistrate and other chambers of rhetoric.
+In May 1558, van Haecht wrote a morality play called Het spel van Scipio (The Game of Scipio, known in the visual arts as The Continence of Scipio), which was performed by his companions before the magistrate and other chambers of rhetoric.
 This play has not been preserved.

-In 1561 a large competition of 13 chambers of rhetoric in the Duchy of Brabant was organised by the Antwerp chamber of rhetoric De Violieren in Antwerp.
-The competition called 'landjuweel' in Dutch ('jewel of the land') was held at 7-year intervals between 1515 and 1541.
-But because of the public turmoil in the Low Countries there was an interruption of 20 years before De Violieren, which had won the last landjuweel, organised another edition of the competition.
-A landjuweel involved performances of drama, processions, tableaux vivants and recitations of poetry.
+In 1561 a large competition of thirteen chambers of rhetoric in the Duchy of Brabant was organised by the Antwerp chamber of rhetoric De Violieren in Antwerp.
+The competition called landjuweel in Dutch ('jewel of the land') was held at 7-year intervals between 1515 and 1541.
+Due to the public turmoil in the Low Countries there was an interruption of 20 years before De Violieren, which had won the last landjuweel, organised another edition of the competition.
+The landjuweels involved performances of drama, processions, tableaux vivants and recitations of poetry.
 An estimated 5,000 participants from twelve different cities traveled to Antwerp for the 1561 event.